FrostyX/fedora-magazine/2021-december.md

 ```

-## Nightly buids
+## Nightly builds

 This time we have something completely different but well representing
 one of the main Copr use-cases.
 That is development (or nightly)
 versions of packages, that are normally in the official Fedora Linux
 repositories.
 This may be interesting if you want to try the most
-recent version of some software to see if a particular bug was fixed
+recent version of some applications to see if a particular bug was fixed
-or that a new feature behaves as expected.
+or if a new feature behaves as expected.
 Also, for software
-developers it may be useful to test their software against the most
+developers, it may be useful to test their software against the most
 up-to-date dependencies

-Many projects builds their nightly versions in Copr, namely
+Many projects build their nightly versions in Copr, namely
 [Dnf][dnf-copr], [Mock][mock-copr], [Firefox][firefox-copr],
 [PipeWire][pipewire-copr], [FreeCAD][freecad-copr],
 [KiCad][kicad-copr], [AwesomeWM][awesomewm-copr],
-[Noevim][neovim-copr], [MicroShift][microshift-copr], and many, many more.
+[Noevim][neovim-copr], [MicroShift][microshift-copr], and many, many
+more.

 ![Nightly builds][nightly-builds-img]